-DY recent arrivals from England, Scotland, and the D United States, the Embscriber has completed his fall importations of DRUGS, MEDICINES, PATENT MEDIC, GIERS, SPICES, DUE-STUFFS, GLASSWARE, and all such articles as are usually kept in similar establishments, which he offers for sale at the lowest market prices.
+DRUGS AND MEDICINES.
+By recent arrivals from England, Scotland, and the United States, the i-abscriber has completed his fall importations of DRUGS, MEDICINES, PATENT MEDI-cENES, Spress, DIE-STUFFS, GLASSWARE, and all such articles as are usually kept in similar establishments, which he offers for sale at the lowest market price-Nov.
+22. JOHN NAYLOR, 152 Granville Street.

-Nov.
-22.

-1011 NAYLOR, 152 Granville Street.

 LANGLEY'S ANTIBILIOUS, APERIENT PILLS.

-TOR Dyspepsia-all Stomach and Liver Complaints, I Headache, Vertigo or Giddiness, Nausca, habitual Costiveness, and as a GENERAL FAMILY MEDICINE (which may be taken at all times, by both sexes, with perfect Safety.) these Pills cannot be excelled; their mild yet effectual operation and the absence of Calomel and all Murcurial preparations render it unnecessary to undergo any restraint in diet-the pursuit of business, recreation, &c.

-all Murcural preparations render it diffecessary to undergo any restraint in diet-the pursuit of business, recreation, &c.

-↑□ Sold Wholesale and Retail at LANGLEY'S DRUG STORE, Hollis Street, first Brick Building South of Province Building, where also may be obtained Genuine British Drugs and Medicines, Leeches, Perfumery, Seeds, Spices, &c., of the first quality.
+FOR Dyspepsia-all Stomach and Liver Complaints, Headache, Vertigo or Giddiness, Nausea, habitualCos-tiveness, and as a GENERAL FAMILY MEDICINE (which may be taken at all times, by both Sexes, with perfect Safety.) these Fills cannot be excelled; their mild yet effectual operation and the absence of Calomel and all Murcurial preparations render it unnecessary to un-dergo any restraint in diet-the pursuit of business, re-creation. &c. all Murcural preparations render it unnecessary to un-dergo any restraint in diet-the pursuit of business, re-creation, &c. \mathbb{R}{2}^{∞} sold Wholesale and Retail at LANGLEY'S DRU(STORE, Hollis Street, first Brick Building South of Pro-vince Building, where also may be obtained Genuine Bri-tish Drugs and Medicines, Leeches, Perfumery, Seeds, Spices, &c., of the first quality.
 April 2.
 A CHEAP PRESERVE.

-7 LBS. of the best EJPreserved Ginear for 8s.
+7 LBS, of the best EJPreserved Ginozz for 8s.
 9d., or in cases of six Crocks each, 45s per case.
 For sale at 44 Hollis street, opposite Province Building.
 ORANGES, LEMONS, &c.
 JUST received and for sale at 44 Hollis street.

-J 1009 West India ORANGES,

-2 hoves tresh LEMONS,

-Pickied PEPPERS and CUCUMBERS,

-Guava MARMALADE, &c.
+J 1009 West India ORANGES, 2 hoves tresh LEMONA, Frehied PEPPERS and CUCUMBERS, Guava MARMALADE, &c.
 W. M. HARRINGTON NEW FRUIT.

-BOXES Bunch Muscatel Raisins, 25 BOXES Bunch suscessed of do do 25 qtrs do Go Received this day ex Boston.
-W. M. HARRINGTON,// 44 Hollis street.
+BOXE4 Bunch Muscatel Raisins, 25 BOXES Bunch Muscult. do do 25 qtrs do Go Received this day ex Boston.
+W. M. HARRINGTON, 44 Hollis street.
+ITALIAN WAREHOUSE, 44, HOLLIS STREET.

-ITALIAN WAREHOUSE,

-44, HOLLIS STREET.

-LANDING this day, ex "Boston," and for sale by the Subscriber.-Oranges, Lemons, Dates, Quinces, Peppers, White Beans, Ground CINNAMON, Wooden Ware, Fancy Mats, Market Baskets, &c.
-W. M. HARRINGTON.
+LANDING this day, ex "Boston," and for sale by the LANDING this day, ex "Boston," and for sale by the Subscriber.-Oranges, Lemons, Dates, Quinces, Peppers, White Beaus, Ground CINNAMON, Wooden Ware, Fancy Mats, Market Baskets, &c.
+Eemperance.